Canadian women’s hockey team ready to reclaim gold - TSN.ca

 Hockey Canada announced on Tuesday the 23-player roster that will compete for gold at next month’s Beijing Olympics.
 Thirteen players are returning from the team that took home silver at the 2018 PyeongChang Games.

-Among the returnees is captain and four-time Olympian Marie-Philip Poulin, who scored the game-winning goals at both the 2010 and 2014 Olympics along with the overtime winner at the 2021 IIHF Women’s World Championship.
+Among the returnees is captain and four-time Olympian Marie-Philip Poulin, who scored the game-winning goals that clinched gold at both the 2010 and 2014 Olympics along with the overtime winner at the 2021 IIHF Women’s World Championship in Calgary last August.

+“It’s hard to put into words, to be honest.
+It’s bigger than yourself,” said Poulin about representing Canada.

+“It’s going to be a tough next month for us but we’re really looking forward to it.
+I think we’ve had fun all year long and we’re just going to keep going, especially with that jersey on.
+It’s an honour for all of us.”

 All but one of the players (defenceman Micah Zandee-Hart) also won gold for Canada at last year’s women’s worlds.